Website based on LAMP or LEMP stack using Terraform

 .Linux/macOSWindowsUse the

-to copy the local file directory to/var/www/html
+to copy the local file directory to/var/www/htmlon the VM.

-After uploading the files, check that the website is up and running.
+After uploading the files, test the website.

 To test the site, enter its IP or domain name in your browser: